dmaizel/tech-lead-challenge/README.md

-# Tech Lead Coding Challenge: Distributed Log Analysis System
+# Software Engineer Coding Challenge: Distributed Log Analysis System

 ## Background
 Your company operates a large-scale microservices architecture with hundreds of services running across multiple Kubernetes clusters.
 The DevOps team needs a robust, scalable system to collect, analyze, and visualize logs from all these services in real-time.